engineal/mips-minecraft/README.md

 Aaron Lucia ([@engineal](https://github.com/engineal))

 ### Requirements
-Minecraft 1.16.2 or newer
+Minecraft Java 1.16.2 or newer

-## Datapack Install
+## Installation

-1. Create a new world in creative mode (I prefer the void super-flat preset).
-2. Then copy the `datapacks/mips32r6` directory into the world's datapack directory.
+This project provides several datapacks in the `datapacks` directory, detailed below.

+To play around with this emulator, it is currently suggested to load the mips32r6 and boot datapacks.
+The other datapacks either are non-functional, broken, or used for development of this project.

+### New Java World
+1. Go to the `Create New World` menu and enter a name for your world.
+2. Choose `Game Mode: Creative` and ensure that `Allow Cheats: ON` is selected.
+3. Select `Data Packs` and then `Open Pack Folder`.
+4. Copy the datapacks you want to install into the folder that was opened.
+5. Select the datapacks you want to enable.
+Note that the ordering of the datapacks in the selected pane matters.
+The mips32r6 datapack should always be loaded first.
+If a datapack specifies any dependencies they must be loaded before it.
+You can reorder datapacks by using the up and down arrows when hovering over a datapack.

+I prefer using The Void Superflat world type preset to initialize the world with no blocks:
+1. Select `More World Options...` and choose `Generate Structures: OFF`.
+2. Choose `World Type: Superflat`, then select `Customize`.
+3. Select `Presets` and use `The Void` preset.

-A world download may come eventually, along with a zip file release.
+A world download may come eventually so that you can skip these steps, along with a zip file release of the datapacks.

-To include the VGA display (currently inoperable), you can copy the `datapacks/vga` directory into the world's datapack directory as well.
+### Existing Java World

-**Caution: this datapack will replace blocks on load, so be careful if adding to an existing world!**
+**Caution: this datapack will replace blocks in your world on load, so be careful if adding to an existing world!**

-There is a test suite that validates that the emulator is operating as expected.
-To run the test suite, copy the `datapacks/test` directory into the world's datapack directory and run the `function #test:all` Minecraft command.
-Individual or sub-groups of tests can be also be run by executing those tags/functions directly.
+You may want to take a backup first!

+1. Copy the datapacks you want to install into the datapacks folder in your world's save file.
+2. Use the `datapack` Minecraft command to list the available datapacks and to enable and disable them.
+Note that the ordering of the datapacks in the list matters.
+The mips32r6 datapack should always be loaded first.
+If a datapack specifies any dependencies they must be loaded before it.
+You can reorder datapacks by enabling the datapacks in the order you want them loaded.

-## Running the emulator
+## Datapacks

+* [mips32r6][]
+* [boot][]
+* [test][]
+* [vga][]
+* [software][]

+### mips32r6
+The MIPS32 Release 6 emulator, a 256 KB ROM, and a 2 MB RAM.

+#### Dependencies [mips32r6-dependencies]
+This is the main datapack and it should be ordered before any of the others.

+#### Usage [mips32r6-usage]
 To start the emulator, set the `running mips32r6_tick` score to 1 by running the `scoreboard players set running mips32r6_tick 1` Minecraft command.
 To halt the emulator, set the `running mips32r6_tick` score to 0 by running the `scoreboard players set running mips32r6_tick 0` Minecraft command.
 A single CPU cycle can executed by running the `function mips32r6:cpu` Minecraft command, which can be useful to debug a program.